BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/talents.md

 **Fist of Justice:**

-This should never be played in m+ because having a AoE disorient will be more useful in most scenarios.
+This should almost never be played in m+ because having a AoE disorient will be more useful in most scenarios.

 **Repentance:**

-This talent should only be used to CC the mages on second boss Necrotic Wake so your group can ignore playing them completly.
+This talent should only be used to CC the mages on second boss Necrotic Wake so your group can ignore playing them completely.

 **Blinding Light:**